 The 2020 General Election and referendums will be different because of COVID-19.
-We have processes in place to protect you and your whānau.
-With these processes in place, all voters who usually vote in person at a voting place can do so safely.
+We have processes in place to protect you and your whānau while you vote.

 We encourage you to bring your own pen to mark your voting papers, but there’ll be pens available if you forget.

 If you can, vote close to home.
 It will be quicker and easier.
 You can vote at any voting place in Aotearoa, but you may need to fill in an extra form if you vote outside your electorate.